Inflectra/spira-documentation/docs/Developers/API-Overview.md

 - **start_row** : The record starting number.
 This parameter starts at 1.
 - **number_of_rows** : The maximum number of records to return.
 The bigger the number, the more time it takes for the request to be processed.
 If you are seeing timeout errors, reduce this value and make more requests to retrieve the data.
-Note, that currently there is a limiteation so the maximum allowed number of rows per single API call is 500.
+ Note, that currently there is a limitation so the maximum allowed number of rows per single API call is 500.

     !!! example "Example: Retrieving all new tasks added in the product #1 since 01/01/2021" *Remember to replace the instance URL, project ID (1), and include the parameters username and api-key*